 I strive to minimize the environmental impact of my work by considering the potential ecological ramifications of publishing my photos, and of the equipment, processes, and techniques I use to make them.
 I follow Leave No Trace principles at all times, abide by all applicable laws and regulations for the locations and parks I visit, and avoid, to the best of my abilities, causing any damage to natural and cultural resources.
 All my wildlife photography is made in the wild, without baiting, and attempting to disrupt my subjects as little as possible, without engaging in behaviors that endanger them, myself, or others.

+If anyone had told me at any point in my life that I would get seriously into triathlons in my forties, I probably would have died laughing.
 Like many, I got into Peloton classes in 2020, and things escalated quickly from there.
-In late 2021, with my newfound cycling fitness, I set myself the goal of completing a half-distance Ironman sometime in 2022, which I accomplished in August of that year at Ironman 70.3 Boulder.
+In late 2021, with my newfound cycling fitness, I set myself the goal of completing a half-distance Ironman, which I accomplished this past August at Ironman 70.3 Boulder.
 With two more half-distance races and a full-distance one scheduled over the next year, I hope to keep competing in triathlons of various distances for the foreseeable future.